LimJiaTzer/TIL-AI-25-project/README.md

 Thank you for visiting our repository!
 We hope our work offers inspiration and valuable insights into solving complex AI challenges.

-Feel free to explore, fork, and reach out if you're interested in collaborating!
+Feel free to ⭐ star, 🍴 fork, or reach out if you're interested in learning more or collaborating!